What’s happening in my area?

 Victoria introduced High Voltage Aerial Bundled Cables, which is a heavy duty insulated cable designed to reduce the risk of bushfires being caused by vegetation coming into contact with open cables in heavily vegetated areas, in the late 1980s.
-This cable is now reaching the end of its life so United Energy has a program in place to replace HV ABC on the Mornington Peninsula with a more modern, metallic screened cable.
+This cable is now reaching the end of its life so United Energy has a program in place to replace HV ABC with a more modern, metallic screened cable.

 The replacement program is being done in stages with areas deemed to be in the highest bushfire risk areas being replaced first.
-Stage 1 is underway with the replacement of 4.6 km of HVABC in Red Hill nearing completion.
-Stages two and three will commence in early 2016.

-The replacement program includes the following areas.
+The replacement program includes the following areas:

 |Year||Electricity Supply Zone||Residential areas||HV ABC length (km)|